solo-io/supergloo/docs/content/concepts/architecture.md

 ## Components

 The components that comprise Gloo Mesh can be categorized as `mesh-discovery` and `mesh-networking` components.
-These components work together to discover meshes, Destinations, and unify them using a [`VirtualMesh`]({{% versioned_link_path fromRoot="/concepts/concepts" %}}).
+These components work together to discover meshes, destinations, and unify them using a [`VirtualMesh`]({{% versioned_link_path fromRoot="/concepts/concepts" %}}).
 These components will write all of the necessary service-mesh-specific resources to the various clusters/meshes under management.
 For example, Gloo Mesh would write all of the `ServiceEntry`, `VirtualService` and `DestinationRule` resources if managing Istio.
 Let's take a closer look at the components.

 ##### Mesh Discovery

 A cluster is registered using the CLI `meshctl cluster register` command.
 During registration, Gloo Mesh authenticates to the target cluster using the user-provided kubeconfig credentials, creates a `ServiceAccount` on that cluster for Gloo Mesh and builds a kubeconfig granting access to the target cluster which is stored as a `secret` on the management-plane cluster.
 This kubeconfig is then used by Gloo Mesh for all communication to that target cluster.
 For instance, discovery uses this kubeconfig to connect to the target cluster and start discovery.

 The discovery process is initiated by Gloo Mesh running on the management plane cluster, pulling and translating information from the registered target clusters.
-Discovery of a target cluster is performed when the cluster is first registered and then periodically to discover and translate any newly added meshes, workloads, and Destinations.
+Discovery of a target cluster is performed when the cluster is first registered and then periodically to discover and translate any newly added meshes, workloads, and destinations.

 The first task of discovery is to create an `Input Snapshot` and begin the translation of the service meshes and services on the cluster to create an `Output Snapshot` that creates custom resources to the management plane cluster.